Woolworths Group

 Behaviours

-• Withdrawal from work
+• Withdrawal from work, disengagement

 Physical

-Do not wait for warning signs to have a wellbeing conversation.
+Do not wait for warning signs to have a conversation.
 Proactive check-ins build the trust that makes it easier for team members to come forward when they really need support.

 Empathy: Listening to understand